Election 2024: Can you take a selfie with your ballot? It depends on state

 Young woman holding ballot taking a selfie

-But before you hit the button and snap a photo, you may want to reconsider.
+Before you hit the button and snap a photo, you may want to reconsider.

 Where is it illegal, legal or unclear?